 Our Group Non-Financial Risk Committee (GNFRC) supports the CEO and Group Chief Risk Officer to oversee the management of operational, regulatory and compliance risk, which includes conduct and prudential based regulatory risks, and oversight of the Group’s Environmental Agenda and performance (including our climate change strategy).

-Environmental sustainability is a core part of our business supported by environmental specialists working in our Risk, Social Impact, Sustainable Finance & Financial Equity & Advisory, Specialised Finance, Agribusiness, Equipment Finance, Property and Procurement functions.
+Environmental sustainability is a core part of our business supported by environmental specialists working in our Risk, Social Impact, Sustainable Finance, Hybrids and Equity Capital Markets, Specialised Finance, Agribusiness, Equipment Finance, Property and Procurement functions.

 Environmental sustainability requirements are also embedded into our policies, standards and management frameworks, including our building design and operating standards, and our risk management framework.